clarinsi/slobench-eval-docker/evaluation_scripts/eval_pragmega/README.md

-# Slobench evaluation scripts for the SloPragEval benchmark
+# Slobench evaluation scripts for the SloPragMegaEval benchmark

 The directory contains evaluation scripts for the <b>SloPragMega</b> leaderboard which evaluates model performance on **understanding Metaphor, Irony, and Humour** in a **multiple-choice question-answering** (MCQA) task.